War on plastic bags

-“There is strong scientific evidence pointing to the significant impact plastic bags present to the environment, including risks to marine life and pollution of waterways,” says Simon Mikedis, RACV’s manager of environmental
+“There is strong scientific evidence pointing to the significant impact plastic bags present to the environment, including risks to marine life and pollution of waterways,” says Simon Mikedis, RACV’s manager of environmental sustainability.

 “Being non-biodegradable, the bags just become smaller and smaller toxic pieces of plastic which often lead to ingestion by animals low on the food chain,” says Simon.